Skip to main content

 JupiterOne AI Integration (MCP Server)

-The JupiterOne Model Context Protocol (MCP) Server enables AI assistants like Claude Desktop and Cursor IDE to interact directly with your JupiterOne account using natural language.
+The JupiterOne Model Context Protocol (MCP) Server enables AI assistants like Claude Desktop, Claude Code, Cursor, and Amazon Kiro to interact directly with your JupiterOne account using natural language.

 JupiterOne MCP Demo